jimenasalinasgroppo/MDEF/docs/term3/05-Design Ethics.md

 Ultimately, the class emphasized the importance of deep thought and intention in all aspects of life, including design and technological advancements.
 The goal is to move towards a more preferred state, where ethical principles are aligned with advancements in technology and design.

 My biggest takeaway of this class was mentioned at the end when Ariel made us question: What is design's purpose?
 It is unclear when you compare to medicine or law and other professions that have more clarity of their goal and purpose.
-We looked at definitions from different purposes and ways of thought trying to analyze if they could serve different professions or if they spoke only of design.